 How to Apply

 We are a non-selective Academy open to pupils of all religious faiths and those of no faith.
-Admissions at Oasis Academy Johanna are co-ordinated under the Common Application Form via Lambeth Borough Council.
-If you are a parent or carer and wish to apply for a place at Oasis Academy Johanna for the following September, you will need to complete the Common Application Form via the Lambeth Borough website.
+Admissions at Oasis Academy Johanna are co-ordinated under the Common Application Form via the London Borough of Lambeth.
+If you are a parent or carer and wish to apply for a place at Oasis Academy Johanna for the following September, you will need to complete the Common Application Form via the London Borough of Lambeth website.

 How places will be allocated